 - Keep subsystem level logical architecture view separate and create multiple artifacts rather than try to accommodate all of them in a single diagram.

-- Keep your visuals simple and aligned to brand guidelines your organization follows.
+- Keep your visuals simple and aligned to the brand guidelines your organization follows.

 An example of logical architecture for an n-tier architecture of a bank application has been placed below (layered vertically – can be horizontal as well as per your preference).

-In conclusion, if you follow these 5 simple tips (see summary diagram below), you can create very impactful and meaningful logical architecture diagram, which describes architecture of your system to multiple stakeholders.
+In conclusion, if you follow these 5 simple tips (see summary diagram below), you can create a very impactful and meaningful logical architecture diagram, which describes the architecture of your system to multiple stakeholders.
+Read the post on creating an effecitve physical architecture.